 2. Budget for your season

 Managing a travel baseball team has many moving parts.
-One of the tougher ones to tackle is understanding the costs.
-Below are some items that would be helpful to consider as you learn how to start a travel baseball team.
+One of the tougher ones to tackle is understanding the costs of starting a travel baseball team.
+Below are some items that would be helpful to consider as you begin to create your travel baseball team budget spreadsheet.

 Practice facility